eliemichel/MapsModelsImporter/README.md

  - Make sure chrome was completely stopped before starting the custom shortcut
  - Make sure you have hardware acceleration enabled in the advanced section of the chrome settings.
+ - Make sure both RenderDoc and Chrome run on the same GPU (if you have a laptop with integrated + dedicated graphics devices)
+ - If you really desperate, try running RenderDoc and Chrome as admin; I am reluctant at suggesting this but some people reported it helped them.

 ### Chrome is showing a warning about an unsupported feature